ClementNerma/Rave/docs/master.md

   %has (key: K) : bool;
   // Check if a value is associated to a key
   %contains (value: V) : bool;
+  // Get an iterator on all keys
+  %keys () : Iterator<K>;
+  // Get an iterator on all values
+  %values () : Iterator<V>;
-  // Get an iterator on key-value pairs
+  // OPTIONAL: Get an iterator on key-value pairs
+  // It is automatically implemented on all dictionaries,
+  //  but in order to improve performances, you may want
+  //  to implement this method by yourself
   %iterate () : Iterator<(K, V)>;
 }
 ```